jewettaij/visfd/doc/doc_filter_mrc.md

 (usually 0)             range_a             range_b            / intensity
 ```

-*Note: You can use the "-rescale-min-max outA outB" argument to scale the
+*Note: You can use the "-rescale01 outA outB" argument to scale the
-       resulting voxel intensities from outA to outB (instead of from 0 to 1).*
+       resulting voxel intensities from outA to outB (instead of from 0 to 1).
+       (It is not necessary for outA < outB.)*

 *Note: This command is equivalent to "-thresh4 range_a range_a range_b range_b"*